* Q1 adj EBIT 796.2 mln euros vs 888.7 mln euros year-ago

 * Q2 business “has regained momentum” -CEO

-* Q1 operating margin 10 pct, FY margin should stay above 10 pct
+* Q1 oper margin 10 pct, FY margin should stay above 10 pct

-BERLIN, May 3 (Reuters) - German auto parts and tyre maker Continental AG said it was sticking to its full-year sales and profit targets on Friday after second-quarter business picked up, making up for a “difficult” start to the year.
+BERLIN, May 3 (Reuters) - Continental AG stuck with its full-year sales and profit targets as second-quarter business at the German auto parts and tyre maker picked up following a “difficult” start to the year.

-First-quarter adjusted earnings before interest and tax (EBIT) declined to 796.2 million euros from 888.7 million a year earlier, compared with a 795 million-euro consensus forecast in a Reuters survey.
+First-quarter adjusted earnings before interest and tax (EBIT) declined to 796.2 million euros from 888.7 million a year earlier, but was still a tad above a 795 million-euro consensus forecast in a Reuters survey.